Sally Davies Counselling

 My approach to therapy

-I am also interested in working with chronic health conditions and pain, and how the mind impacts the physical body.
+I am also interested in working with chronic illness and pain, and how the mind impacts the physical body.
 Often emotional pain manifests as a physical ailment, which does not mean it is not real or painful, but working with the emotions can help resolve it.
 Exploring family history can be also helpful, with issues often passed down generations.
 So I may ask you to do a timeline of your life.

 How does it work?

 We will have a 15-minute phone chat and then meet for a consultation.
 Sessions are 50 minutes.
 We will agree a time to meet weekly.
 Sessions are open-ended.
 Once you feel ready to stop, we will discuss a date for ending.
-It is important that the therapy does not stop suddenly.
+It is important that therapy does not stop suddenly.

 What kind of therapist am I?